nasa-gibs/onearth/doc/archive.md

 Time dependent refers to layers that have new data over time.
 For the Global Imagery Browse Services (GIBS), most data products are updated daily for several years.
 A new MRF file is created for each day and can be referenced in a request by the `TIME=` parameter.

 Static, on the other hand, refers to a layer that does not change over time.
 Therefore, the layer can be represented as a single file.
-The 'TIME=' parameter in a request is ignored.
+The `TIME=` parameter in a request is ignored.

 The OnEarth server expects an MRF archive for time dependent layers to be logically ordered.
 The following directory scheme is used: `/archive/layer/year/`